Food safety in a power cut - advice for consumers

 If a power cut has affected your home and your electricity supply has been cut off, it’s important you continue to store and prepare food safely.

-If the power outage is for less than 4 hours this is unlikely to impact the safety or quality of food.
+If the power outage is for less than 4 hours this is unlikely to impact the safety of food in chilled or frozen storage.

 How to store food safely following a power cut